WebCrawlerAPI/webcrawlerapi-python-sdk/README.md

 - `id`: The unique identifier of the item
 - `job_id`: The parent job identifier
+- `job`: Reference to the parent Job object
 - `original_url`: The URL of the page
 - `page_status_code`: The HTTP status code of the page request
 - `status`: The status of the item (new, in_progress, done, error)